Niyome Bello, M.Ed.

 In response to her own daughter’s need for appropriate gifted education, Tamy has joined forces with leading gifted specialists to develop a high quality gifted education option for students and parents.

-University, as well as educator credentials from both Florida
+from Alliant International University (Marshall Goldsmith School of Management) as well as educator credentials from

 Additionally, Tamy has founded several successful corporate operations, taking her first company from inception to acquisition to a Fortune 500 public conglomerate.
 She has also consulted for companies such as Disney, InterActive Corp, and Goodwill Industries, and taught as a professor of Organizational Leadership in Education at William and James college.
 Tamy infuses all of her life experience into Revo Academy, including her cultural